-Limitations of Construction: The Contractor shall coordinate the items of work to keep hazards and traffic inconveniences to a minimum, as specified below.
+Limitations Of Construction: The Contractor shall coordinate the items of work to keep hazards and traffic inconveniences to a minimum, as specified below.

-- 1. During the construction of this section at least one lane of IL 104 shall remain open to traffic at all times. - 2.
-The Contractor shall contact the District Six Bureau of Operations, (217) 785-5306, at least 72 hours in advance of beginning work, and three weeks prior to implementing any traffic control. - The Contractor shall erect changeable message signs seven days in advance of implementing Traffic Control and Protection, Standard 701316.
+- 1. The Contractor shall contact the District Six Bureau of Operations, (217) 785-5306, at least 72 hours in advance of beginning work, and three weeks prior to implementing any traffic control. - 2.
+During construction, at least one lane of IL 336 in each direction shall remain open to traffic at all times. - The Contractor shall erect changeable message signs seven days in advance of implementing Traffic Control and Protection, Standard 701401.
 The exact location of changeable message signs will be confirmed by the Engineer and shall remain in place until the proposed width restriction is removed.